 Secure coding in PHP Training Course

-This course equips PHP developers with the essential skills needed to protect their applications from modern internet-based attacks.
-It delves into web vulnerabilities using PHP-based examples, extending beyond the OWASP Top Ten to cover a wide range of injection attacks, script injections, session handling issues, insecure direct object references, file upload problems, and more.
-The course categorizes PHP-related vulnerabilities into standard types such as missing or improper input validation, incorrect error and exception handling, misuse of security features, and time- and state-related issues.
-Specific examples include open_basedir circumvention, denial-of-service through magic float, and hash table collision attacks.
-Participants will learn the most effective techniques and functions to mitigate these risks.
+This course equips PHP developers with the essential skills required to harden their applications against contemporary internet-based threats.
+It explores web vulnerabilities through practical PHP examples, extending beyond the OWASP Top Ten to cover various injection attacks, script injections, session handling weaknesses, insecure direct object references, file upload issues, and more.
+PHP-related vulnerabilities are categorized into standard types such as missing or incorrect input validation, improper error and exception handling, misuse of security features, and time- and state-related problems.
+Specific attacks discussed include open_basedir circumvention, denial-of-service via magic floats, and hash table collision attacks.
+Participants will learn the key techniques and functions needed to mitigate these risks.

-A significant focus is placed on client-side security, addressing JavaScript, Ajax, and HTML5 vulnerabilities.
-The course introduces several PHP extensions for cryptography (hash, mcrypt, OpenSSL) and input validation (Ctype, ext/filter, HTML Purifier).
-Best practices for hardening PHP configuration (php.ini), Apache, and the server in general are also covered.
-Additionally, an overview of various security testing tools and techniques is provided, including security scanners, penetration testing kits, sniffers, proxy servers, fuzzing tools, and static source code analyzers.
+A significant emphasis is placed on client-side security, addressing vulnerabilities in JavaScript, Ajax, and HTML5.
+The course introduces several PHP security extensions, such as hash, mcrypt, and OpenSSL for cryptography, as well as Ctype, ext/filter, and HTML Purifier for input validation.
+Best practices for hardening are provided in the context of PHP configuration (php.ini), Apache, and server-level settings.
+Additionally, the course offers an overview of various security testing tools and techniques, including security scanners, penetration testing, exploit packs, sniffers, proxy servers, fuzzing tools, and static source code analyzers.

-Both vulnerability introduction and configuration practices are reinforced with hands-on exercises that demonstrate the consequences of successful attacks, show how to apply mitigation techniques, and introduce the use of various extensions and tools.
+Both the introduction of vulnerability concepts and configuration practices are reinforced with hands-on exercises.
+These exercises demonstrate the impact of successful attacks, guide participants on applying mitigation strategies, and introduce the use of various extensions and tools.

 Participants attending this course will